biyanoscar/bangkit-dps4c/README.md

     gcloud components install app-engine-python
     ```

-4. Set the project as your gcloud default with this command:
+4. Set the project as your gcloud default with this command.
+Change MY-PROJECT-ID according to your respective PROJECT-ID
     ```
     gcloud config set project MY-PROJECT-ID
     ```